 Would online shopping for a car take off in Singapore?

 In my opinion, it could but only if test drives and places to bring the car to for servicing and repairs is guaranteed.
 However, with a country as small as ours, online shopping for a car does not appear to be totally necessary as dealerships and 2nd hand car dealers seem to be able to do the job just fine.
 One does not need to travel far in order to get to a dealership or 2nd hand car dealer in Singapore so until the Pros outweigh the Cons of such a concept, the current model of car buying is here to stay.

 Have comments or questions?
 Please leave them below!
-Want more information about car insurance matters?
+Want more information about car insurance matters, and perhaps what type of car to buy?
 Head on over to DirectAsia.com for more information about what we offer.